Club Retention:

 Average membership tenure for Subscription Clubs

-Average memberhip tenure for Traditional 'Set Item' Clubs
+Average membership tenure for Traditional 'Set Item' Clubs

-Average memberhip tenure for Traditional 'User Can Choose' Clubs
+Average membership tenure for Traditional 'User Can Choose' Clubs

 Members Stick Around for Years—Especially in Traditional Clubs